 Fibre System of the Telencephalon

-The fibre system of the telencephalon is divided into three classes, depending on their function.
-These are the commissural, the association, and the projection fibres.
+The fibers of the telencephalon are divided into 3 classes, depending on their function: the commissural, association, and projection fibers.

-The task of the commissural fibres is to connect certain areas of both hemispheres with one another, thus enabling an exchange between them.
-The majority of commissural fibres are summarised in the corpus callosum, which also connects the two hemispheres anatomically.
+The commissural fibers connect certain areas of both hemispheres with one another, thus enabling an exchange between them.
+The majority of commissural fibers are located in the corpus callosum, which also connects the 2 hemispheres anatomically.

-In contrast to the commissural fibres, the association fibres connect individual parts of the same hemisphere.
+In contrast to the commissural fibers, the association fibers connect individual parts of the same hemisphere.

-Projection fibres connect the cortex with the subcortical areas.
-These are, e.g., the thalamus or the basal ganglia.
-The majority of these fibres run through the internal capsule and the external capsule.
+Projection fibers connect the cortex with the subcortical areas, including the thalamus and the basal ganglia.
+The majority of these fibers run through the internal capsule and the external capsule.

 Structure of the Internal Capsule

-The internal capsule is divided into three sections.
-These are the crus anterius (anterior limb), the crus posterius (posterior limb), and the genu capsulae interna (knee).
-Specific tracts project through each section, which are also organised somatotypically.
+The internal capsule is divided into 3 sections: the crus anterius (anterior limb), the crus posterius (posterior limb), and the genu (bend).
+Specific tracts project through each section, which are also organized somatotopically.

-Through the crus anterius runs the frontopontine tract and the anterior thalamic peduncle.
-In the genu capsula interna, there are parts of the tracts of the dorsal thalamic peduncle.
-The remaining parts of the dorsal thalamic peduncle’s tracts pass through the crus posterior.
-In addition, the crus posterius contains the fibrae corticonuclearis, the fibrae corticospinalis, the tractus temporopontinus and the radiatio optica.
+The frontopontine tract and the anterior thalamic peduncle run through the crus anterius.
+In the genu of the internal capsule, there are parts of the tracts of the dorsal thalamic peduncle; the remaining parts of these tracts pass through the crus posterius.
+In addition, the crus posterius contains the fibrae corticonuclearis, fibrae corticospinalis, tractus temporopontinus, and radiatio optica.

 Somatotopy of the Internal Capsule

-A separation of the commissural fibres within the corpus callosum is called commissurotomy.
-It causes an interruption of the communication between the two hemispheres.
+The separation of the commissural fibers within the corpus callosum is called commissurotomy.
+This interrupts the communication between the 2 hemispheres.
 This surgical intervention is used in epilepsy treatment as a last resort.
-The complete sectioning of the corpus callosum prevents generalisation, i.e. the propagation of an epileptic seizure to both hemispheres.
+The complete sectioning of the corpus callosum prevents generalization, that is, the propagation of an epileptic seizure to both hemispheres.